 Regardless of which legacies of the Rio Games are leveraged, any proposed reforms must offer fundamental and sustained benefits to the social and economic development needs of the host community.

-Post by Fernando Montejo.
+Post and photos by Fernando Montejo.